 Lorentz Invariance is a key part of the Standard Model of physics.
 However, a number of theories about physics beyond the Standard Model suggest that Lorentz Invariance may not hold at the highest energies.
 If Lorentz Invariance is violated, a number of exotic phenomena become possibilities.
 For example, gamma rays might travel faster or slower than the conventional speed of light.
 If faster, those high-energy photons would decay into lower-energy particles and thus never reach Earth.

 The HAWC Gamma Ray Observatory has recently detected a number of astrophysical sources that produce photons above 100 TeV (a trillion times the energy of visible light), much higher energy than is available from any earthly accelerator.
 Because HAWC sees these gamma rays, it extends the range that Lorentz Invariance holds by a factor of 100 times.

-“Detections of even higher-energy gamma rays from astronomical distances will allow more stringent the checks on relativity.
-As HAWC continues to take more data in the coming years and incorporate Los Alamos-led improvements to the detector and analysis techniques at the highest energies, we will be able to study this physics even further,” said Harding.
+“Detections of even higher-energy gamma rays from astronomical distances will allow more stringent checks on relativity.
+As HAWC continues to take more data in the coming years and incorporate Los Alamos-led improvements to the detector and analysis techniques at the highest energies, we will be able to study these physics even further,” said Harding.

 Funding: LDRD, DOE HEP, NSF

 Be the first to comment on "Testing the Laws of Physics With Ultra-High Energy Gamma Rays From the Far Reaches of the Galaxy"